harishdurga/laravel-quiz/README.md

 ### Question Types

-A seeder class `QuestionTypeSeeder ` will be publsihed into the `database/seeders` folder.
+A seeder class `QuestionTypeSeeder ` will be published into the `database/seeders` folder.
 Run the following command to seed question types.

 ```bash
 php artisan db:seed --class=QuestionTypeSeeder